 With PLA, product names often indicate the blended-in material or property.contains bronze powder, while can be annealed to handle higher temperatures.

-License: The text of "PETG vs PLA – 3D Printing Filaments Compared" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "PETG vs PLA – Filaments for 3D Printing Compared" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP